-6.3.1 Low Voltage MCC (600V)
+6.3.1 Low Voltage MCC (600 V)

 - 1. Typically, MCCs will be 3-phase, 3-wire.
-The use of 4-wire MCCs should not be typical, and should only be utilized where approved by the City. - 2.
+The use of 4-wire MCCs should not be typical, and should only be utilized where accepted by the City. - 2.
 Enclosure Type: NEMA 1 with gaskets or better if the application requires. - 3.
 Wiring Type: Class 1, Type B-D or B-T. - 4.
 Busbars: Tin-plated copper. - 5.
 Short circuit withstand rating is based on fault level calculations at the point of connections. - 6.
-Use surge arrestors at line terminals if MCC BIL rating is inadequate to meet system BIL requirements. - 7.
+Provide thermographic inspection windows in MCCs (or compartments as applicable) with an arc flash rating of 8 cal/cm2 or greater. - Use surge arrestors at line terminals if MCC BIL rating is inadequate to meet system BIL requirements. - 8.
 Provide a Transient Voltage Surge Suppressor (TVSS) at each MCC where there is possibility of transient voltages.
-Connect the TVSS to the control system for monitoring. - 8.
-Provide clearances around the MCC in accordance with Code requirements and the following, whichever is greater: - 8.1 Front of MCC: 1.5 m - 9.
-As per Section Table 9-2, equip MCCs with a power meter complete with a Modbus TCP communication interface to provide real-time measurements of voltage, current, power, power factor, and energy consumption. - 9.1 Power meters may be omitted for small applications, where approved by the City. - 9.2 Provide meter with harmonic voltage and current measurement capabilities where significant harmonics are present. - 10.
-As required by Table 6-2, and Section 9.3, provide a voltage monitoring relay with dry alarm contacts for connection to the control system. - 10.1 Voltage relay to alarm on any phase loss or voltage imbalance > 10%. - 10.2 Voltage relay to automatically reset upon restoration of power. - 10.3 Standard of acceptance to be ABB SSAC WVM011AL. - 10.4 The voltage monitoring relay functionality may be combined with the power meter, provided all power failure modes are accounted for in the design. - 11.
-All components shall be CSA approved or cUL listed. - 12.
-Motor control circuits shall be 120 VAC and powered by a dedicated control power transformer within each motor starter. - 12.1 Size control power transformers with a minimum of 50 VA capacity above that required for starter components. - 12.2 Protect CPTs with two fuses on the primary winding and one fuse on the secondary.
-The secondary neutral shall be connected to ground. - 13.
-Where space permits, provide a total of four individual and reversible auxiliary contacts from the contactor (3 NO & 1 NC).
-The contacts shall be wired to an isolated section of the starter's terminal block - 14.
-Ensure motor protection and control is consistent with Section 7
+Connect the TVSS to the control system for monitoring. - 9.
+Utilize active harmonic filters or other harmonic mitigation means on MCC's that have VFD's or other harmonic sources as required to achieve a bus and incoming feeder harmonic level in accordance with Section 3.10. - 10.
+Provide clearances around the MCC in accordance with Code requirements and the following, whichever is greater: - 10.1 Front of MCC: 1.5 m - 11.
+As per Section 9.2 Table 9-2, equip MCCs with a power meter complete with a Modbus TCP communication interface to provide real-time measurements of voltage, current, power, power factor, and energy consumption. - 11.1 Power meters may be omitted for small applications, where approved by the City. - 11.2 Provide meter with harmonic voltage and current measurement capabilities where significant harmonics are present. - 12.
+As required by Table 6-2, and Section 9.3, provide a voltage monitoring relay with dry alarm contacts for connection to the control system. - 12.1 Voltage relay to alarm on any phase loss or voltage imbalance > 10%. - 12.2 Voltage relay to automatically reset upon restoration of power. - 12.3 Standard of acceptance to be ABB SSAC WVM011AL. - The voltage monitoring relay functionality may be combined with the power meter, provided all power failure modes are accounted for in the design. - 13.
+All components shall be CSA approved or cUL listed. - 14.
+Motor control circuits shall be 120 VAC and powered by a dedicated control power transformer within each motor starter. - 14.1 Size control power transformers with a minimum of 50 VA capacity above that required for starter components. - 14.2 Protect CPTs with two fuses on the primary winding and one fuse on the secondary.
+The secondary neutral shall be connected to ground.